AtsukoKuwahara/a_records_store/README.md

 3. **Admin Actions**:
     - Only the user with `user_id` 1 is an admin by default.
     - Navigate to `/admin` to set the record of the week and add a message.
+    - Navigate to `/admin/manage_products` to add, update, or delete products.
 4. **Browse Products**: View available products on the `/product` page.
 5. **Shopping Cart**: Add products to the shopping cart and manage orders on the `/order` page.
 6. **Checkout**: Proceed to checkout from the `/checkout` page.